-The CIR group, within the sphere of its activities, does not receive any sector grants or any public funding, either at national or European level.
-In the healthcare sector, the subsidiary KOS is paid for services provided to patients in its accredited facilities by the National Health Service through the regional health services.
+The COFIDE group, within the sphere of its activities, does not receive any sector grants or any public funding, either at national or European level.
+In the healthcare sector, KOS is paid for services provided to patients in its accredited facilities by the National Health Service through the regional health services.